Skip to content

 Sustainability is something we can own with the other Nordics and maybe we should conclude that sustainability is always inclusive in a Finland holiday.
 Now for ca. 8 % sustainability is the decisive factor when choosing a holiday product but around 70 % are reacting positively to the theme.
 In other words: Sustainability can be a competitive advantage for Finland and sustainable holidays in Finland should sell well on the German market.

-Sustainability is a generational issue also, millennials and younger are highly aware of the environment.
+Sustainability is a generational issue, millennials and younger are highly aware of the environment.
 The message for the end customers might have to be communicated also in a B2C campaign.
 Alternatively, effortless ways to show that a hotel that activity is green should be included in the B2C booking channel (be able to mark the hotel in Booking.com, in GetYourGuide and so on.)

 Future outlook and upcoming season

 The winter in the north has been positive and outlook remains positive.
 Summer with coolcation is still coming to a real trend.
+Pain points in the summer are availability during main season, accessibility to destinations and detailed awareness of destinations.

 Germany as a source market